Kaufmann Table 1945

 About the Kaufmann Table

 The brass detail on the crossbar visually gives the table an exclusive look and at the same time protects the wood against dirt, if one would be tempted to rest one’s feet on it.

-The table is almost entirely crafted by hand and manufactured in oak with a veneered tabletop in teak or walnut with solid edges.
+The table is almost entirely crafted by hand and manufactured in oak with a veneered tabletop in walnut with solid edges.
 Since the table was never given a name by Finn Juhl himself, we decided to dedicate it to Finn Juhl’s lifelong friend, the former director of the Museum of Modern Art in New York, Edgar Kaufmann Jr., who “discovered” Finn Juhl and became instrumental in launching his international career.